Beyond imposter syndrome: the self-worth wound holding businesswomen back

 "Back yourself."
 "Own your worth."
 "Stop playing small."

-But for sparky-brained women, whose internal landscape is scarred by emotional dysregulation, rejection sensitivity, a harsh inner critic, sky-high expectations of themselves, plenty of negative experiences and a deficit of self-trust decades in the making, being told to just think andbelieve differently is like offering a band aid to repair a wound that has cut deep and is still gaping.
+But for sparky-brained women, whose internal landscape is scarred by emotional dysregulation, rejection sensitivity, a harsh inner critic, sky-high expectations of themselves, plenty of negative experiences and a deficit of self-trust decades in the making, being told to just think and believe differently is like offering a band aid to repair a gaping wound.

-You don’t need a ra ra motivational speech or inspirational screensaver.
-You need a genuine rebuilding of that internal landscape, that foundation of self..
+You don’t need a ra ra motivational speech or an inspirational screensaver.
+You need a genuine rebuilding of that internal landscape, that foundation of self.

 That's where self-leadership comes in - I see it as the bridge between the self-worth wound and the business you want to build - the ones that truly leverages your strengths, values, and experience and feels aligned with meaning and purpose.